Ahh, the Holy Grail of property investment, “the next hotspot”

-Investing in up-and-coming locations rather than already popular locations will give you a much better return on your investment.
-So how do you identity a potential ‘hotspot’?
+The theory is, investing in up-and-coming locations rather than already popular locations will give you a much better return on your investment.

 1. Employment Opportunities